This chapter shall be enforced by the department of health and its designees. The director of health shall within six months of December 7, 2006:

-(A) Promulgate rules in accordance with Chapter 119 of the Revised Code to implement and enforce all provisions of this chapter;
+(A) Promulgate rules in accordance with Chapter 119. of the Revised Code to implement and enforce all provisions of this chapter;

-(B) Promulgate rules in accordance with Chapter 119 of the Revised Code to prescribe a schedule of fines for violations of this chapter designed to foster compliance with the provisions of this chapter.
-The amount of a fine for a violation of 3794.02(A) and (B) shall not be less than one hundred dollars and the maximum for a violation shall be twenty five hundred dollars.
-The amount of a fine for a violation of 3794.02(D) shall be up to a maximum of one hundred dollars per violation.
+(B) Promulgate rules in accordance with Chapter 119. of the Revised Code to prescribe a schedule of fines for violations of this chapter designed to foster compliance with the provisions of this chapter.
+The amount of a fine for a violation of divisions (A) and (B) of section 3794.02 and divisions (A) and (B) of section 3794.06 of the Revised Code shall not be less than one hundred dollars and the maximum for a violation shall be twenty five hundred dollars.
+The amount of a fine for a violation of division (D) of section 3794.02 of the Revised Code shall be up to a maximum of one hundred dollars per violation.
 Each day of a violation shall constitute a separate violation.
 The schedule of fines that apply to a proprietor shall be progressive based on the number of prior violations by the proprietor.
 Violations which occurred more than two years prior to a subsequent violation shall not be considered if there has been no finding of a violation in the intervening time period.
 The fine schedule shall set forth specific factors that may be considered to decrease or waive the amount of a fine that otherwise would apply.
-Fines shall be doubled for intentional violations;
+Fines shall be doubled for intentional violations .

-(C) Promulgate rules in accordance with Chapter 119 of the Revised Code to prescribe a procedure for providing a proprietor or individual written notice of a report of a violation and the opportunity to present in writing any statement or evidence to contest the report, and prescribing procedures for making findings whether a proprietor or individual violated a provision of this chapter and for imposing fines for violations;
+(C) Promulgate rules in accordance with Chapter 119. of the Revised Code to prescribe a procedure for providing a proprietor or individual written notice of a report of a violation and the opportunity to present in writing any statement or evidence to contest the report, and prescribing procedures for making findings whether a proprietor or individual violated a provision of this chapter and for imposing fines for violations;

-(D) Establish a system for receiving reports of violations of the provisions of this chapter from any member of the public, including, but not limited to, by mail and one or more e-mail addresses and toll free telephone numbers exclusively for such purpose.
+(D) Establish a system for receiving reports of violations of the provisions of this chapter from any member of the public, including, but not limited to, by mail and one or more e-mail addresses and toll-free telephone numbers exclusively for such purpose.
 A person shall not be required to disclose his or her identity in order to report a violation;

-(E) Inform proprietors of public places and places of employment of the requirements of this chapter and how to comply with its provisions, including, but not limited to, by providing printed and other materials and a toll free telephone number and e-mail address exclusively for such purposes; and
+(E) Inform proprietors of public places and places of employment of the requirements of this chapter and how to comply with its provisions, including, but not limited to, by providing printed and other materials and a toll-free telephone number and e-mail address exclusively for such purposes; and

-(F) Design and implement a program to educate the public regarding the provisions of this chapter, including, but not limited to, through the establishment of an internet website and how a violation may be reported.
+(F) Design and implement a program to educate the public regarding the provisions of this chapter, including, but not limited to, through the establishment of an internet web site and how a violation may be reported.